samken600/3YP/README.md

 ## [Project Workspace](project_workspace)

 See the [README](project_workspace/README.md) inside for details on setting up RIOT.
+Note that the RIOT and openocd sub-repositories are managed with git subtrees, NOT submodules.
+Ensure the correct commands are used when updating these modules.

 * Border router files to run on SAMR30 Xplained-Pro boards (`/gnrc_border_router`)